h3rald/nimhttpd/README.md

 Where:

 - _directory_ is the directory to serve (default: current directory).
 - _port_ is the port to listen to (default: 1337).
 If the specified port is unavailable, the number will be incremented until an available port is found.
-- _address_ is the address to bind to (default: 0.0.0.0).
+- _address_ is the address to bind to (default: localhost).
 - _title_ is the title to use when listing the contents of a directory.
+- _-4_ enables only IPv4
-- _-6_ enables IPv6 support
+- _-6_ enables only IPv6